kskalvar/aws-eks-pipeline-quickstart/README.md

 ```
 Replace "arn:aws:iam::*:role/eks-codesuite-demo-Pipeline-CodePipelineLambdaRole-*" below with "LambdaRoleArn" from output of CloudFormation script "eks-codesuite-demo-Pipeline-*"

 Note: You need to add a second "rolearn" structure as there will be only one "rolearn" initially.
-Be sure it's the second one,
+Be sure to add the second one only,
       as they appear similar.
 ```
 apiVersion: v1